oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    **Note**: If you're running on a remote Kubernetes cluster, then substitute `$(hostname).$(dnsdomainname)` with an external address suitable for contacting the cluster.

-4. Send a ReadyApp request to the load balancer (ReadyApp is a built-in WebLogic application):
+4. Send a ReadyApp request to the load balancer (ReadyApp is a built-in WebLogic Server application):

    ```
    curl -v -H 'host: sample-domain1.org' http://$(hostname).$(dnsdomainname):30305/weblogic/ready